teaching-on-testbeds/repro-DNS/README.md

 The input file `attackerNamesE2.txt` contains a list of names that rely on the malicious referral response, and the malicious resperf command will issue queries to the resolver for these names.
 The input file `benignNamesE2.txt` contains a list of names serviced by the benign authoritative server, and the resperf command will query the resolver for these names

 Next, to measure the throughput without any attack, "benignNamesE2.txt" will be used as the input file for both commands (no malicious queries will be issued).
+To test with a clear cache stop the resolver (Ctrl+C), run `sudo rndc flush` and then restart the resolver with `named -g`.

 From the malicious user run
 ```bash